mr-martian/UD-transfer/README.md

 # UD-transfer
-using UD for structural transfer in Apertium
+assorted experiments in using UD for structural transfer in Apertium